Skip to article frontmatterSkip to article content

 Many-body potentials describe the interactions between three or more atoms or molecules in a material.
 The many-body expansion includes one-body, two-body, three-body, and higher-order terms that describe the interactions between atoms or molecules.

 The potential energy function can be expanded into many-body terms that describe the interactions between three or more atoms or molecules in a material.
-The many-body expansion is based on the idea that the interactions between atoms or molecules can be approximated as pairwise interactions, where the potential energy between two atoms or molecules depends only on their separation distance.
-The many-body expansion is given by the following equation:
+The many-body expansion is a decomposition of the total energy into one-body, two-body, three-body, and higher-order contributions.
+The expansion is given by the following equation:

 U=i=1NU1(ri)+i=1Nj=i+1NU2(rij)+i=1Nj=i+1Nk=j+1NU3(rijk,θijk)+U = \sum_{i=1}^N U_1(r_i) + \sum_{i=1}^N \sum_{j=i+1}^N U_2(r_{ij})+ \sum_{i=1}^N \sum_{j=i+1}^N \sum_{k=j+1}^N U_3(r_{ijk}, \theta_{ijk}) + \ldots